Azure/azure-iot-sdk-node/provisioning/device/devdoc/polling_state_machine_requirements.md

 ## Public Interface

-### register(registrationId: string, authorization: string | X509, requestBody: any, forceRegistration: boolean, callback: Provisioning.ResponseCallback): void
+### register(request: RegistrationRequest, auth: string | X509, requestBody: any, callback: Provisioning.ResponseCallback): void
 Register round-trips one step of the registration process, not returning until an error is returned or registration request reaches a status of "Assigned".
 This function will emit "operationStatus" events for both "Assigning" and "Assigned" responses from the service.

 **SRS_NODE_PROVISIONING_TRANSPORT_STATE_MACHINE_18_011: [** `register` shall fail if the connection fails. **]**